Over 5.1 Million litres of rubbish removed from the sea by our team since 2002

 We are results driven

-Total estimated number of pieces collected – over 41 million
+Total estimated number of pieces collected – 40 million individual pieces

 Thank you to all our financial sponsors